PreciselyData/dis-api-standards/GraphQL.md

 - Be human readable
 - Should not contain abbreviations unless they are common (ID, GPS, DNS, etc.)
-- Should not contain underscores
+- Should not contain underscores, unless they are internally used variables
 - Should be camelCase
+- Common abbreviated names should be all caps: `ServerDNSAddress`, `IPAddress`, `userID`, `carVIN`

 ## Comments